crichards17/3D-Fractal-Raytracer/README.md

 # 3D Fractal Raytracer

 ## Description
-This application is a CPU-side 3D rendering engine with accompanying WPF front-end.
+This application is a multithreaded CPU-side 3D rendering engine with accompanying WPF front-end.
 Allows for static visualization of multiple objects and lights in a given scene, with configurable parameters for objects, lighting, and camera.

 ## Purpose
 This application is being developed with twofold purpose: